thatfellarobin/CoilSystemPython/readme.md

 ### Installation

-New(Apr 6, 2018): Updated "autoInstall.sh" that helps install all packages automatically.
+New(Apr 6, 2018): Updated `autoInstall.sh` that helps install all packages automatically.
 Many thanks to Omidy.
 The file can be found in "utilities".

+Note that `autoInstall.sh` will not work by default with python virtual environments.

 ```
 1. Download "autoInstall.sh" to your local folder.